-I’ve been testing a very inexpensive canister stove with piezo ignition that I found on Amazon.com for the past 2 weeks.
-It only costs $9.95 and doesn’t even have a name except Ultralight Backpacking Canister Camp Stove.
+This lightweight canister backpacking stoves only costs $5.60 and doesn’t even have a name except Ultralight Backpacking Canister Camp Stove.

-But still, that’s more than 80% less expensive than a comparable ($50) Snow Peak Gigapower Auto, so I thought I’d check it out.
+But still, that’s more than 90% less expensive than a comparable ($50) Snow Peak Gigapower Auto, so I thought I’d check it out.
 At that price, I figured it (the Orange Amazon stove) would be a good buy for a beginner backpacker or boy scout that wants good gear at a bargain price.
-The question in my mind was what you have to sacrifice for the price break and what kind of value the Orange stove would provide.
+The question in my mind was what you have to sacrifice for the price break, whether this stove is safe to use, and what kind of value the Orange stove would provide.

 Weight-wise, the Orange stove weighs 3.3 ounces and comes with with a protective orange plastic carrying case weighing 0.6 ounces.
-In comparison my Titanium Gigapower weighs 3.0 ounces and comes with a 0.8 ounce plastic carrying case, so the two stoves are pretty comparable in terms of weight.
+In comparison the Snow Peak Gigapower Auto stove weighs 3.0 ounces and comes with a 0.8 ounce plastic carrying case, so the two stoves are pretty comparable in terms of weight.

 The Orange stove comes with a collapsible pot stand that folds away accordion style for storage.
 The stand has tiny feet at the end of each support member that rotate out to help hold a wider pot.